CodeBear801/tech_summary/tech-summary/books/designing-data-intensive-applications/chapter6.md

 - When new machine are added, how to rebalance partition effectively?
 - Why need service discovering?
 How etcd works?
 - How to address **Hot Spot** in your partitioning scheme?
+- What is service discovery?
+What's the common strategy to handle that?

 ## Notes